-The facts as represented by P and its member by their authorized representatives are as follows:
+The facts as represented by P and its members by their authorized representatives are as follows:

-P received PLR-100243-98 on Date 1 and PLR-138082-02 on Date 2 (Prior Rulings), which ruled on the issues addressed by this letter.
-P seeks a confirmation of the rulings in light of the sale of an interest in P to T, and the potential use of the alternative chemical reagents used to produce synthetic fuel as described in the ruling request.
+P received PLR-100244-98 on Date 1, PLR-138078-02 on Date 2, and P1 received PLR-100241-98 on Date 1 (Prior Rulings), which ruled on similar issues addressed by this letter.
+P seeks a confirmation of the rulings in light of the change in membership interests in P, and a potential change in the chemical reagents used to produce synthetic fuel as described in the ruling request.

 P is a Delaware limited liability company, taxable as a partnership.
-P owns and operates the Facility for producing a solid synthetic fuel from coal (the Product) using the process described below.
-The Facility is a Secondary Coal Recovery System #2000 facility designed by A. The Facility consists of three production lines each of which consists of a briquetter that is fed by its associated mixer and each of which is capable of being operated independently.
+P owns and operates two Facilities for producing a solid synthetic fuel from coal (the Product) using the process described below.
+The Facilities were constructed by P and P1.
+The Facilities are Secondary Coal Recovery System # facilities designed by A. Each Facility consists of production lines each of which consists of a briquetter which is fed by its associated mixer and each of which is capable of being operated independently.
 Because each production line is capable of being operated independently and can independently produce synthetic fuel, each independent production line may be treated as a separate facility.

-The Facility was constructed pursuant to a written contract entered into by A and B on Date 3.
-A assigned to P all of its rights and obligations under the construction contract with respect to one facility.
-On Date 4, B contracted with C to perform the procurement, assembly and installation services under the construction contract.
-P provided an opinion of counsel that the construction contract constituted a binding written contract under applicable state laws prior to January 1, 1997, and at all time thereafter through completion of the contract.
+Each Facility was constructed pursuant to a written contract entered into by A and B on Date 4.
+A assigned to each of P and P1 all of its rights and obligations under the construction contract with respect to one facility.
+On Date 5, B subcontracted with C to perform the procurement, assembly and installation services under the construction contract.
+P provided an opinion of counsel that the construction contract constituted a binding written contract under applicable state laws prior to January 1, 1997, and at all times thereafter through completion of the contract.